MewsSystems/gitbook-connector-api/webhooks/wh-general.md

 'Updated' implies that some change to an entity has occurred, including changes to the fields or properties within the entity but also when the entity is created or added at the beginning of its life.
 'Added' implies only that the entity is created or added at the beginning of its life.
 In other words, 'Added' is a subset of 'Updated'.

-As a consequence of this, note that if you subscribe to both `CustomerAdded` and `CustomerUpdated`, then when a new Customer is created, the system will generate both a `CustomerAdded` event and a `CustomerUpdated` event for the same Customer ID in the same Webhook message.
+As a consequence of this, note that if you subscribe to Customer events, then when a new Customer is created, the system will generate both a `CustomerAdded` event and a `CustomerUpdated` event for the same Customer ID in the same Webhook message.
 Be aware you should only call [Get all customers](../operations/customers.md#get-all-customers) once not twice in this case.

 ## Request body